raspberrypilearning/infrared-bird-box/worksheet2.md

 You can now do something else until you see the command prompt reappear.

-## Streaming with ffmpeg
+## Streaming with FFmpeg

-Open up a terminal and then with this single command you can start streaming to YouTube.
-You'll need to remove the `<key goes here>` part of the command and replace it with your key copied from YouTube
+Open a terminal and then, with this single command, you can start streaming to YouTube.
+You'll need to remove the `<key goes here>` part of the command and replace it with your key copied from YouTube:

 ``` bash
 raspivid -o - -t 0 -w 1280 -h 720 -fps 25 -b 4000000 -g 50 | ffmpeg -re -ar 44100 -ac 2 -acodec pcm_s16le -f s16le -ac 2 -i /dev/zero -f h264 -i - -vcodec copy -acodec aac -ab 128k -g 50 -strict experimental -f flv rtmp://a.rtmp.youtube.com/live2/<key goes here>
 ```

-It's never a good idea to copy and paste commands from the internet into a terminal, without understanding what you are typing, so let's break it down a little.
-The first half of the command has the following options.
+It's never a good idea to copy and paste commands from the internet into a terminal without understanding what you're typing, so let's break it down a little.
+The first half of the command has the following options:

 - `raspivid -o -` Tells the Raspberry Pi to start capturing video.
 - `-t 0` is an option to keep recording forever.
 - `-w 1280 -h 720` sets the video's width and height in pixels.
-- `-fps 25` set the framen rate to 25 frames per second
+- `-fps 25` set the frame rate to 25 frames per second.
-- `-b 4000000` sets the bitrate (the speed of data transfer) to 4Mbps
+- `-b 4000000` sets the bit rate (the speed of data transfer) to 4Mbps.
-- `-g 50` sets the key-frame rate.
+- `-g 50` sets the key frame rate.
 So a complete picture will be recorded every 50 frames, while the ones in between will be compressed.

 The second half of the command is for streaming.
 The `|` symbol takes the data from `raspivid` and passes it to `ffmpeg`.

-- The `-re` flag tells ffmpeg to use the same frame rate as captured by the camera.
+- The `-re` flag tells FFmpeg to use the same frame rate as captured by the camera.
-- `-ar 44100 -ac 2 -acodec pcm_s16le -f s16le -ac 2 -i /dev/zero`, `-acodec aac -ab 128k` and `-strict experimental` creates a silent audio stream, as YouTube needs audio to accompany it's videos.
+- `-ar 44100 -ac 2 -acodec pcm_s16le -f s16le -ac 2 -i /dev/zero`, `-acodec aac -ab 128k` and `-strict experimental` creates a silent audio stream, as YouTube needs audio to accompany its videos.
-- `-f h264` and `-f flv` are the codecs ffmpeg is receiving from the PiCamera and the output is is sending to youtube.
+- `-f h264` and `-f flv` are the codecs FFmpeg is receiving from the PiCamera and the output it's sending to YouTube.
 - The very last option is just your personal streaming details for YouTube.

-## Viewing your stream.
+## Viewing your stream

 Once you have run the command, you can hop back over to YouTube and after a minute or two, you should see your video being streamed to YouTube and available for anyone to watch.

-Make sure you are careful about what content you place on the Internet, especially in a public channel.
+Be careful about what content you place on the internet, especially in a public channel.

 ## Remote control

-The last thing you should consider is being able to access the Raspberry Pi remotely from another computer without having to have a keyboard, mouse and monitor connected to it.
-This would be pretty inconvenient if the Pi is located somewhere outside, like up a tree.
+The last thing you should consider is being able to access the Raspberry Pi remotely from another computer, without having to have a keyboard, mouse, and monitor connected to it.
+Having these attached would be pretty inconvenient if the Pi is located somewhere outside, like up a tree.

-The easist way to do this is to use VNC.
+The easiest way to remotely access the Pi is to use VNC.

 ## VNC setup on the Raspberry Pi

-- First you'll need to get the RealVNC server for your Raspberry Pi.
-You can download the *deb* package here. [[https://github.com/RealVNC/raspi-preview/releases/download/5.3.1.18206/VNC-Server-5.3.1-raspi-alpha1.deb][realvnc raspi alpha]]
+1. First, you'll need to get the RealVNC server for your Raspberry Pi.
+You can download the *deb* package [here](https://github.com/RealVNC/raspi-preview/releases/download/5.3.1.18206/VNC-Server-5.3.1-raspi-alpha1.deb).
-- To install the package, open up a terminal (`ctrl`+`alt`+`t`) and type the following command in the directory the *deb* package was downloaded to:
+- To install the package, open a terminal (`Ctrl`+`Alt`+`T`) and type the following command in the directory the *deb* package was downloaded to:

 ``` bash
 sudo dpkg -i VNC-Server-5.3.1-raspi-alpha1.deb
 ```

-- You'll need a license key for the server, but don't worry these are completely free.
+1. You'll need a license key for the server, but don't worry: these are completely free.
 On the [RealVNC website](https://www.realvnc.com/purchase/activate/), you can fill in your details and obtain your free license key.
-- Next you need to apply the license key.
-This is again done in the terminal with the command:
+1. Next, you need to apply the license key.
+This is again done in the terminal with the following command:

 ``` bash
 sudo vnclicense -add <your-license-key-here->
 ```

-- It's a good idea to find the IP address of your Pi.
-Be warned though, this can change when it disconnects and reconnects to your network, although most networks will let the Raspberry Pi retain the same IP address for quite some time.
-To find you IP address, you can hover your mouse over the network icon in the top left of the screen, or alternatively use the following command in the terminal.
+1. It's a good idea to find the IP address of your Pi.
+Be warned, though: this can change when it disconnects and reconnects to your network, although most networks will let the Raspberry Pi retain the same IP address for quite some time.
+To find your IP address, you can hover your mouse over the network icon in the top-left of the screen, or alternatively use the following command in the terminal:

 ``` bash
 hostname -I
 ```

-- The next command will start your VNC server each time the Raspberry Pi is started.
-Again, it need to be typed into the terminal.
+1. The next command will start your VNC server each time the Raspberry Pi is started.
+Again, it needs to be typed into the terminal:

 ``` bash
  sudo systemctl enable vncserver-x11-serviced.service
 ```

-- On your Windows, MacOS or Linux computer, you can now take control of your Raspberry Pi.
+1. On your Windows, MacOS or Linux computer, you can now take control of your Raspberry Pi.
 You'll need a VNC viewer, and

 ## What next?

 - Wait for some birds to move in